-This type of diet takes you to the next step, helping to optimize your body’s ability to function by delivering a mega dose of nutrients.
+This type of diet takes you to the next step, helping to optimize your body’s ability to function by delivering a mega-dose of nutrients.

-Let’s see the definition and importance of superfoods
+Let us see the definition and importance of superfoods

-In fact, these foods can help you achieve better health, prevent chronic diseases, and improve the way you feel day after day, and they are some of the best anti-aging foods out there.
+These foods can help you achieve better health, prevent chronic diseases, and improve the way you feel day after day, and they are some of the best anti-aging foods out there.

 When combined with regular exercise and a balanced diet, adding some of these superfoods to your day can benefit many different aspects of your health.

-- Eat fast food and processed junk and you will probably start to feel sluggish, tired, and overwhelmed.
+- Eat fast food and processed junk, and you will probably start to feel sluggish, tired, and overwhelmed.

-- Include tons of nutrient-rich fruits and vegetables in your diet and you are probably full of energy and feeling good.
+- Include tons of nutrient-rich fruits and vegetables in your diet, and you are probably full of energy and feeling good.

-While there are no set criteria for defining a superfood, these are foods that are packed with nutrients and can help your body with the vitamins and minerals it needs for good health, survival, and feeling good.
+While there are no set criteria for defining a superfood, these foods are packed with nutrients and can help your body with the vitamins and minerals it needs for good health, survival, and feeling good.

-Include a few servings of the ingredients on the superfood list in your day along with a balanced diet and regular physical activity and you are bound to feel better than ever.
+Include a few servings of the ingredients on the superfood list in your day, along with a balanced diet and regular physical activity, and you are bound to feel better than ever.